mgpavlov/SoftUni/README.md

     - XML Processing (JAXB)

 ### [Java Web](https://github.com/mgpavlov/SoftUni/tree/master/Java/JavaDB)
+The Java Web module explores the basis of web-based technologies and the most popular and the latest workspace in the Java world.
+The courses begin with basic knowledge of the HTTP protocol and work with it, and gradually come to complicated concepts like websocket.

  * #### [Java Web Development Basics](https://github.com/mgpavlov/SoftUni/tree/master/Java/Java%20Web/01.Java%20Web%20Development%20Basics%20-%20January%202019)
     - Web Fundamentals Introduction: HTML & CSS